serkankas/HTML_CSS_Notes/README.md

 We can set condition based on min-width or max-width.
 They usually go for min-width based design since, they called the structure __Mobile_First__ kinda design.

 Here's the reference [link](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) from mozilla's website.
 There some common breakpoint that has been published by author of this course.
 You can find the markdown from [link](https://github.com/gitdagray/css_course/blob/main/17_lesson_starter/notes.md).

+<section id="chapter18"></section>

+> Chapter 18: Cards Project

+In this project, we will create a template for people and their cards.
+You can check the project it self for coding.
+I am not going to explain in this section.
+Check the relative files.